 We have a new bookshop.
 Let me be more specific.
-We have a new local bookshop.
-It’s quite small and wants to specialise in a subculture to which I do not belong, but it thankfully stocks a selection of generically normal books such that I can fulfill an obligation to be supportive.
+We now have a local bookshop.
+It’s quite small and wants to specialise in a subculture to which I do not belong, but it stocks a selection of generically normal books such that I can fulfill an obligation to be supportive.
 Buying Local.

 I glance at, rather than browse through, and select Helen Garner’s Everywhere I Look.